 - Homelessness is defined as not having a home available and reasonable to occupy.
-This includes sleeping rough, but also staying in temporary or insecure accommodation - CHAIN (Combined Homelessness and Information Network) reported 66 new rough sleepers in Kensington and Chelsea between Apr to June 2020 and 21 counted as living on the streets (i.e. high number of contacts over three weeks or more) - Research by Public Health England tells us that COVID-19 severity is associated with pre-existing health conditions including cardiovascular diseases, diabetes, respiratory diseases and cancer (PHE, 2020).
-These diseases are common among homeless people - Homeless people have a lack of access to basic facilities that would enable the person to reduce their risk to COVID-19 e.g. by selfisolating or washing their hands (Clair A, 2020) - Nationally, we know that homelessness increases the risk of poor mental health and wellbeing, including self-harm, drug and alcohol misuse (Rough Sleepers JSNA, 2013) - Risk of homelessness is likely to increase nationally due to economic downturn following the pandemic, resulting in job losses, financial insecurity, and rising personal debt levels (Clair A, 2020).
+This includes sleeping rough, but also staying in temporary or insecure accommodation. - From the Westminster rough sleeping count conducted on 20 Aug 2020, 266 people were seen on the street (up from 228 in July 2020) - Research by Public Health England tells us that COVID-19 severity is associated with pre-existing health conditions including cardiovascular diseases, diabetes, respiratory diseases and cancer (PHE, 2020).
+These diseases are common among homeless people. - Homeless people have a lack of access to basic facilities that would enable the person to reduce their risk to COVID-19 e.g. by self-isolating or washing their hands (Clair A, 2020). - Nationally, we know that homelessness increases the risk of poor mental health and wellbeing, including self-harm, drug and alcohol misuse (Rough Sleepers JSNA, 2013) - The risk of homelessness is likely to increase nationally if there is an economic downturn following the pandemic due to job losses, financial insecurity, and rising personal debt levels (Clair A, 2020).